...

 Repair and Validation: Make Sure Your Model Is Ready for 3D Printing

-Before printing, you need to double-check your model for common issues that can ruin a print.
+Before printing, double-check your model for common issues that can ruin a print.

 Spotting Non-Manifold Edges, Flipped Normals, and Problem Areas

 Non-manifold edges happen when Blender gets confused about what’s inside or outside your shape.
 Flipped normals are when the faces point inward instead of outward.
 Both can cause your print to fail.
-Also, watch for intersecting or overlapping parts—they confuse the slicer software.
+Also, watch for intersecting or overlapping parts, as they can confuse the slicer software.

 Quick Fixes with Blender’s 3D-Print Toolbox and Simple Manual Tricks